terencela/terencela/README.md

 -  Previously, I received a master in Business Innovation at the University of St.Gallen.
 -  If you need help with implementing growth and business strategies which will win, hit me up!

-Currently, all my most active projects are private.
+Currently, most of my active projects are private.
+I want to soon play the open source game as well.

 *My goal is to launch 4 projects from 2025-2026.*

 *Started coding before it was called vibecoding.
-The last two years I've been building agentic engineering systems (my keyboard still does most of the typing).
-Portfolio of 10+ digital solutions on [xp.terencela.com](https://xp.terencela.com) since 2024.*
+The last two years I've been building agentic engineering systems (my keyboard still does a lot of the typing).
+Portfolio of 10+ new digital solutions on [xp.terencela.com](https://xp.terencela.com) since 2024.*

 Find more about me here:
 [terencela.com](https://terencela.com)